 Though no more dives are planned to follow up on the couple's tip, Angela said the prosecutor's office will continue "to follow every lead" in an attempt to determine what happened to Holloway, an 18-year-old Alabama high school student who was on a graduation trip in May 2005 when she was last reported seen leaving a bar in the capital of Oranjestad.

-Three months after snapping what she said she thought were pictures of colorful fish, Patti Muldowney and her husband said they realized that one picture contained what they believe appear to be human remains.
+Three months after snapping what she said she thought were pictures of "colorful fish," Patti Muldowney and her husband said they realized that one of the pictures depicted what appeared to be human remains.

-The couple, who took the photo to police and the FBI, said it was taken near a shipwreck.
+The couple, who took the photo to police and the FBI, said it was taken near an old shipwreck.

 Whether the object in the photo is human remains is still up for debate.